Unable to Locate Complete Label Info

-Even when you consider the protein-boosting effect of the dried peas, this looks like the profile of a dry dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the pea flour and alfalfa meal, this looks like the profile of a dry product containing a significant amount of meat.

-DNA Dog Food is a grain-free dry product using a significant amount of specifically named meats as its main sources of animal protein, thus earning the brand 5 stars.
+DNA Ancestral is an air-dried, grain-free, meat-based dog food using a significant amount of various meats and organs as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word